Do You Need a Homework Helper?

 Hiring both an after-school sitter and a tutor can be costly -- and not always necessary.
 Many care providers are also well-qualified to provide basic homework help and tutoring.
 Find someone who can fill both roles and not only will you save money, but this person will get to know your child even better.
 She'll be able to address academic needs with a greater understanding of your child, and his or her individual personality, interests and behaviors.

-From writing your initial job posting to following up on the results of your hiring decision, there are steps you can take to ensure your children gets an appropriate level of homework help.
+There are steps you can take to ensure your children get an appropriate level of homework help.